Magyartanulas/magyartanulas.github.io/Section8.md

 *- Nem ezek a könyveid?*

-### More on Postpositions (incomplete)

-In [Section 3](https://magyartanulas.github.io/Section3/) we touched on locative postpositions.
-If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.

-There are also pronouns not pertaining to location, and so they only have one form alongside pronoun endings.
-Here are some examples:

 ### Stating possessions

 In Hungarian, there is no verb to have, instead you state what belongs to you through the verb `van`.
 So it follows that you can state what does not belong to you with `nincs,sincs`